informationcake/mosaicking-SWARP/README.md

     docker run --name swarp -d -t -v "$(pwd)"/scripts:/opt/scripts/ swarp:latest

+Exec into the container where you can run swarp from the command line

+    docker exec -it swarp /bin/bash

-### Getting data
+### Getting data & making mosaics

 ## SDSS data

-Data must be downloaded outside of the container at the moment due to bugs with wget and the SDSS server.
+SDSS data must be downloaded outside of the container at the moment due to bugs with wget and the SDSS server.

 Run the get-data-parallel.sh script from outside the container with your input mosaic name file (J*.sh) from the SDSS website. https://dr12.sdss.org/mosaics/
 There are small and large versions in this repository.

+Then to create the mosaic, run the J*.sh script from inside the container.

 ## LOFAR

-Run the get-data-parallel-lofar.sh script from outside the container with your input mosaic CSV file from the LOFAR surveys website https://vo.astron.nl/lotss_dr2/q/query_mosaics/form
+This can all be run inside the container with one script.
+First, select a sky position and area from the LOFAR surveys website and download a CSV file containing the relevant file paths. https://vo.astron.nl/lotss_dr2/q/query_mosaics/form

-### Making mosaics

-Exec into the container

-    docker exec -it swarp /bin/bash

-After downloading the data into the small or large folders, run the J*.sh script.
+Then run the get-data-parallel-lofar.sh script with the input mosaic CSV file.
+Data will be downloaded and a mosaic will be made.

 ### Options